 describes delayed replication between servers which are all using

 The default replication delay is 0 seconds.
-Use the
+Use a

-transaction received from the source is not executed until at
+the source is not executed until at least

-on the immediate source.
-The delay happens per transaction (not
+immediate source.
+The delay happens per transaction (not event as

-event as in previous MySQL versions) and the actual delay is
+in previous MySQL versions) and the actual delay is imposed only

 anonymous_gtid_log_event.
 The other events in